nosfeeferatu/do-you-know-movies/README.md

 ## How to Play:

+- Click on Run after you open the link
 - Enter your name
 - Once you enter the game you will be asked ten questions
 - You will have four options for each of these questions